 The class subscription, Equinox+, is $40 per month or free to those who are already members of SoulCycle studios.
 The bike screens are also compatible with other television streaming subscriptions like Netflix if you’d prefer to watch television while you ride from time to time.

 In an effort to make indoor cycling more like cycling outdoors, Nordictrack has created the s22i Studio Cycle model of bike.
 This bike comes with a lot of impressive features that have indoor cyclists excited.
-Outfitted with a swiveling, high definition touchscreen, and digital resistance, the bike will adjust your incline and decline to simulate a real road ride with globally inspired, themed rides.
+Outfitted with a swiveling, high-definition touchscreen and digital resistance, the bike will adjust your incline and decline to simulate a real road ride with globally inspired themed rides.
 That alone makes this a great bike for those who need to make working out at home more enticing than simply watching someone else on a bike teach the class.

 One bonus to this bike is that it comes with a free year of NordicTrack iFit membership.
 That means you can access their live cycling classes for free the first year you have the bike.
-Other classes include yoga and strength training among others.
+Other classes include yoga and strength training, among others.

 For those who want an easy way to exercise at home without the need for instructor-led classes or a touchscreen, this is the bike to choose.
-The Schwinn IC3 bike is a classic model with a 40-pound flywheel and SPD pedals so you can easily clip in and get to work.
-You can also opt for toe-cage pedals if you prefer which is great for those who have a bike or spare set of SPD pedals at home that can be quickly swapped out as needed with a pedal wrench.
+The Schwinn IC3 bike is a classic model with a 40-pound flywheel and SPD pedals, so you can easily clip in and get to work.
+You can also opt for toe-cage pedals if you prefer, which is great for those who have a bike or spare set of SPD pedals at home that can be quickly swapped out as needed with a pedal wrench.